Roads to Success for Freshmen

 Cost of Attendance:

-The only cost to students for Roads to Success (RTS) is the PSU tuition & fees associated with the credit hours earned which are billed as part of your fall tuition.
-For questions about the cost of attendance at PSU and tuition/fees please visit the Tuition & Fees Webpage and click on "2014-15 Academic Year-Proposed."
+The only cost to students for Roads to Success (R2S) is the PSU tuition & fees associated with the credit hours earned, which are billed as part of your fall tuition.
+R2S pays for the additional housing and meals prior to the September 17 start of the housing contract.
+Students living off-campus will have lunch provided for them during the two weeks in September at no charge.
+For questions about the cost of attendance at PSU and tuition/fees please visit the Tuition & Fees Webpage and click on "2016-17 Academic Year."

 Meals and Housing:

-Students living in PSU Housing/FYE (does not include University Place): Move-in for RTS is Monday, September 15.
-RTS covers the additional cost of room (breakfast, lunch & dinner) and board in your assigned room for the five days prior to the start of the regular housing contact on September 20.
-At that time, your meal plan kicks in and covers the duration of the RTS program.
-Once you have received a confirmation of your space in from RTS (this will be before you are offically registered in the course), we will work with PSU Housing to confirm your early move-in; you do not need to do anything besides sign your contact.
+Students living in PSU Housing/FYE (does not include University Place): Move-in for R2S is Monday, September 12.
+R2S covers the additional cost of room (breakfast, lunch & dinner) and board in your assigned room for the five days prior to the start of the regular housing contract on September 17.
+At that time, your meal plan kicks in and covers the duration of the R2S program.
+Once you have received a confirmation of your space in from R2S (this will be before you are officially registered in the course), we will work with PSU Housing to confirm your early move-in; you do not need to do anything besides sign your contact.
 For questions about applying to University Housing, please contact them directly.

-If you are planning to live at University Pointe (UP), a housing community that is not part of PSU, we may not be able to negotiate an early move-in for you.
+If you are planning to live at University Pointe (UP), a housing community that is affiliated with, but not managed by PSU, you will need to negotiate early move-in directly.
+At this time, we are unable to cover the cost of additional nights of housing at University Pointe.
 Check with UP about early move-in dates ASAP.

-Students NOT living on campus: Roads covers the cost of lunch every day of the program (9/16-9/19 & 9/22-9/26) at Victor's in Ondine so that both on and off-campus students can eat together during the day.
+Students NOT living on campus: R2S covers the cost of lunch every day of the program (9/13-9/16 & 9/19-9/23) at Victor's in Ondine so that both on and off-campus students can eat together during the day.

 What can we possibly learn/do for all that time?

-We have created a "sample" schedule of a typical day in the life of a RTS student though each day brings new and exciting activities, guest speakers, panels, projects and ways to connect with the PSU campus.
-The first week is intentionally more academically intensive so that students can participate in Viking Days activities during the second week of RTS with all the other new students who have arrived on campus.
+We have created a "sample" schedule of a typical day in the life of a R2S student though each day brings new and exciting activities, guest speakers, panels, projects and ways to connect with the PSU campus.
+The first week is intentionally more academically intensive so that students can participate in Viking Days (our Welcome Week) activities during the second week of RTS with all the other new students who have arrived on campus.
 Many of the not-to-be-missed Viking Days activities are already scheduled into our day and we attend as a community (New Student Convocation, Party in the Park).
-There will be also be scheduled "free" time during Viking Days when you can explore all that PSU has too offer alone or with other RTS students.
+There will be also be scheduled "free" time during Viking Days when you can explore all that PSU has to offer alone or with other R2S students.
 Your faculty will make sure you get to see and do all that is important to you during Viking Days.

 7:30-8:30am OPTIONAL: Breakfast at Victor's Cafe in Ondine (for on-campus students ONLY)